In-Context Algorithm Emulation in Fixed-Weight Transformers: Prompt-Programmable In-Context Algorithm Emulation

-\begin{remark} \cref{thm:attn_sim_attn_multi} and \cref{thm:attn_sim_attn} both establish the existence of a multi-head attention network capable of approximating attention in-context.
-We present both results in distinct mathematical formulations and we prove them using different analytical techniques.
-In particular, \cref{thm:attn_sim_attn_multi} embeds task information into the token representation, keeping the sequence length fixed. \cref{thm:attn_sim_attn} provides an alternative version of the result by applying linear transformation to the input sequence while maintaining a reasonable token dimension. \end{remark}
+\cref{thm:attn_sim_attn_multi,thm:attn_sim_attn} both establish that a fixed multi-head attention network can approximate any given attention head in-context.
+We present two versions of the construction using different formulations and analytical techniques.
+In particular, \cref{thm:attn_sim_attn_multi} encodes the target algorithm into the token representations (keeping the sequence length fixed), whereas \cref{thm:attn_sim_attn} achieves a similar effect by encoding the weights as additional tokens in the input sequence (keeping each token’s dimension fixed). \end{remark}

-\begin{remark} Our constructions may contain non-standard choices, including context along embedding space and $3n$ attention heads.
-We emphasize that the methods apply to approximate a more realistic attention with fewer hidden dimensions and number of heads in practice. \cref{sec:exp} provides further details. \end{remark}
+\begin{remark} Our constructions may contain non-standard choices, including encoding information along the embedding dimension and using $3n$ parallel attention heads.
+We emphasize that the methods apply to approximate a more realistic attention with far fewer hidden dimensions and number of heads in practice. \cref{sec:exp} provides further details. \end{remark}

+\begin{remark}[Comparison with Prior Work] We remark that our results differ from prior work in three key aspects.
+First, we study the practical softmax attention rather than linear or ReLU attention \cite{bai2023transformers,von2023transformers,vladymyrov2024linear}.
+Second, our results in \cref{sec:theory} go beyond task-specific ICL and establish that fixed-weight Transformers are prompt-programmable \cite{bai2023transformers,wu2024incontex,li2025transformers}.
+Third, our results are constructive, providing concrete emulation examples in contrast to prior prompting expressivity \cite{wang2023universality,furuya2024transformers} or Turing-completeness results \cite{perez2021attention,giannou2023looped,qiu2024ask}. \end{remark}

-\paragraph{Extension: Modern Hopfield Networks.} We extend our results to in-context optimization ability of dense associative memory models \cite{ramsauer2020hopfield} in \cref{subsec:In-Context Application of Statistical Methods by Hopfield Network}.
+\textbf{Extension: Modern Hopfield Networks.} We extend our results to in-context optimization ability of dense associative memory models \cite{ramsauer2020hopfield} in \cref{subsec:In-Context Application of Statistical Methods by Hopfield Network}.